vperezco/adaimb.github.io/index.md

 Lastly, we tried to make the predictions without the trend *Inflation* (just for the 2008 crash) to see how the MAE scores changed.
 The MAE improvement before the crash is roughly -2.73 % whereas the MAE improvement during the crash is -7.24 %.
 This value is much worse than the one we got when prediction only with the *Inflation* trend.
 Thus, we can conclude that the *Inflation* trend is the most acurate and important trend and removing the others greatly improves our model predictions.

-Can we use the google trends model to predict financial recession?

 # Conclusion